 Are online classes live or recorded?

-All of our classes are live, uncensored, and unrecorded.
-We find it’s a lot more fun and interactive this way.
+All of our classes are live, uncensored, and unrecorded — we find it’s a lot more fun and interactive this way.
 They are closed captioned using Zoom’s Live Transcription feature; to make the most of this tool, update to the most recent version of Zoom.

 What is PiP’s cancellation and no-show policy?

 If you cannot attend a class you’ve registered for, we encourage you to transfer your enrollment to an existing future class.
 We accommodate transfer or refund requests up to 24 hours before class starts.
 Simply reply to your order confirmation email with your request.
 Tuition refunds—less credit card fees—may take up to one week to process.